TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 89 - 9/23 (Sunday)
 Starting to get the hang of this Google Maps API.
 I got my LatLongs and I'm GeoCoding and Snazzy Mapping and got my markers and Google Street View.
 This is way more complex than I ever thought.
 Now just need to figure out how to make this work in React.

+### Day 90 - 9/24 (Monday)
+Ok so I have some progress to report.
+Project 7 is underway and I do have a map showing on the page now.
+This is happening and there is hope.